ATS Format

 Choosing between PDF and DOCX is not a preference question.
 Use this practical ATS-first workflow to submit the safer format for each application.

-You've probably heard both rules: always send PDF, and always send DOCX for ATS.
+You've probably heard both rules: always send PDF, and always send DOCX for ATS when the file structure does not sabotage the evidence.

-The practical answer is to choose the file that preserves your content and parses cleanly in the specific application flow.
+The practical answer is to choose the file that preserves your content and parses cleanly in the specific application flow and the failure is usually visible before you apply.

 Why file format still affects results